aryamanarora/causalgym/README.md

 python test_all.py --model EleutherAI/pythia-70m --manipulate dog-give
 ```

+### Analysis + plots

-Once you have run this for several models, you can create results tables with:
+Once you have run this for several models, you can create results tables (like those found in the appendix) with:

 ```bash
 python plot.py --file logs/das/ --plot summary --metrics odds --reload
 ```

-This caches intermediate results in csv file in the directory.
-To produce the causal tracing-style plots:
+This also caches intermediate results in csv file in the directory, so you don't need to use the `--reload` option again unless you need to recompute statistics.

+To produce the causal tracing-style plots for all methods:

 ```bash
 python plot.py --file logs/das/ --plot pos_all --metrics odds